 , including additional volunteers, interns and mentors.
 Mentors with experience in black and white and digital photography provide support to our Teaching Artists and assist our students with developing their voice through a camera lens.
 We also have needs for volunteers and interns who provide administrative support as well as assist or lead our eBay store and Traveling Shows program.

-We also gladly accept in-kind donations of useable black and white and digital cameras.
+We also gladly accept in-kind donations of useable film and digital cameras.
 If the cameras aren't specifically used in our program, we sell them in our eBay store to help offset the cost of our photography supplies.
 Please contact us for more information.